 - 1. The following criteria will be used in reviewing and comparing the proposals and in determining the HSB.
 The weight to be assigned to each criterion appears following each item. - a.
-Responsiveness of the proposal to the submission requirements set forth in the RFP (10%). - b.
-Agreement with the State Bar's contracting requirements (10%). - c.
-The technical ability, capacity, and flexibility of the bidder to perform the contract in a timely manner and on budget, as verified by, the quality of any demonstration, client references, demonstrated success in projects with similar requirements and any other contracts with the State Bar (50%). - d.
+Responsiveness of the proposal to the submission requirements set forth in the RFP (5%). - b.
+Agreement with the State Bar's contracting requirements (5%). - c.
+The technical ability, capacity, and flexibility of the bidder to perform the contract in a timely manner and on budget, as verified by, the quality of any demonstration, client references, demonstrated success in projects with similar requirements and any other contracts with the State Bar (55%). - d.
+The financial viability of the bidder as evidenced by standard financial reports (5%). - e.
 The total cost of the proposal.
 If the proposal contains itemized rates, per piece pricing, or commission-based pricing, the State Bar reserves the right to calculate total contracted cost by calculating rates using either previous known usage activity or future projected volume.
 Costs will be evaluated only if a proposal is determined to be otherwise qualified.
 Costs should be itemized by type to allow the State Bar to implement the proposal over the term of the contract (30%). - 2.
 If a large number of proposals are received, the State Bar reserves the right to review the proposals using a tiered evaluation system.
 All qualified proposals will be evaluated based on the Submission Requirements and Cost, with the top candidates advancing as finalists and receiving a full evaluation as outlined above.